tejas1812/Transaction-Fraud-Detection-Subsystem/README.md

 - Enhance fraud detection with **machine learning models** for anomaly detection.
 - Integrate **automatic reporting and alerting** via email or messaging.
 - Introduce **configurable rules** to allow dynamic fraud rule updates without redeployment.
+- Introduce middle ground for transactions which **need verification** ( Commented code contains one of the rules **"MerchantMismatchRule"** which might be appropriate for this use case)

 ---